Banjar, India

-Banjar (pronounced बंजार) is a town in Kullu district in the state of Himachal Pradesh, India.
+Banjar (pronounced: banjāra) is a town in Kullu district in the state of Himachal Pradesh, India.
 Banjar is one of the five sub-divisions of Kullu district.
 Banjar town serves as the headquarters of Banjar sub-division and tehsil.
 Culturally, it is a part of the Seraj region that extends from Jalori pass to Shikari Devi in Janjehli.
-A dialect of Kullavi called Seraji is spoken in the region and the natives are also called Serajis.
+A dialect of Kulluvi called Seraji is spoken in the region and the natives are also called Serajis.
 The tourist attractions of Tirthan valley and Jibhi are a part of the Banjar region with Banjar town being the main marketplace in Tirthan Valley.

 The 45 village clusters in the tehsil rely on the town of Banjar for their major needs.
 The town has a Government Senior Secondary School, Government Degree College, Civil Hospital, Bus Station, Police Station and a Sub Divisional Magistrate's office.

 Farming and horticulture are a major source of the local economy along with government jobs and recently booming tourism industry.
 Major horticulture produce in the lower reaches is centred around pomegranates, plums, pears, apricots, persimmons, walnuts while apples has been the major crop in the upper reaches.
 Trout fish farming has also become a part of the local economy in the region.

+Legend

+Banjar is also associated with the birth of Lord Rama.
+According to a legend of Ramayana Kaal, it was Rishi Shringi from the Banjar valley, who had an ashram at Chehni.
+He was the Purohit (sage) at the ‘Putreshtiyajna’ performed by Raja Dashratha during the age of Satya Yuga (The Golden age) for a son to be born.
+As a result of the actions and prayers by Rishi Shringi, Lord Rama was born.